Questions

 Is the Pagosa View project going to have walking/biking trail that connects up with Alpha on the other side?
 I want a way to walk or bike downtown from Alpha without having to get on 160

-PagAlphaResident asked over 1 year ago
+PagAlphaResident asked about 2 years ago

 Hello,